mrdoob/three.js/threejs/lessons/threejs-fog.md

 }
 ```

-We then call `gui.addColor` to add a color UI for our helper's virutal property.
+We then call `gui.addColor` to add a color UI for our helper's virtual property.

 ```js
 {